-For so long as we remain a smaller reporting company, we are permitted and intend to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not smaller reporting companies.
+For so long as we may utilize the reduced disclosure rules applicable to smaller reporting companies, we are permitted and intend to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are smaller reporting companies.
 Smaller reporting companies are able to provide simplified executive compensation disclosure and have certain other reduced disclosure obligations, including, among other things, being required to provide only two years of audited financial statements and not being required to provide selected financial data, supplemental financial information or risk factors.